w3c/trace-context/spec/20-http_request_header_format.md

 -->

-When set, the second least significant bit (second from the right), denotes that the least significant (right-most) 7 bytes of the trace ID MUST be random (or pseudo-random).
+When set, the second least significant bit (second from the right), denotes that the right-most 7 bytes of the trace ID MUST be random (or pseudo-random).
 When unset, the trace ID may be generated in any way that satisfies the requirements of the [trace ID format](#trace-id).

 ##### Other Flags